LaoArchAngel/fsw-wiki/questions_web.markdown

 #### Q: When I type www.fsw.com in the address bar of a web browser, what happens next?
 Please be as descriptive as you possibly can to demonstrate the breadth of your knowledge.
 We can dig deeper into topics as you enumerate them.

-#### A:
-This is a very open-ended question intended to understand the breadth of knowledge of the interviewee.
-The topics that they should be able to touch are IP packets, routing, DNS, load balancing, SSL/TLS, certificates, HTTP, HTTP Verbs, web servers, static html, web applications, distributed systems, databases, sessions, multi-threading, threadpools, etc.
+#### A: This is a very open-ended question intended to understand the breadth of knowledge of the interviewee.
+The topics that they should be able to touch are IP packets, routing, DNS, load balancing, SSL/TLS, web servers, static html, web applications, distributed systems, databases, sessions, multi-threading, threadpools, etc.

+---

+#### Q: What is XSS (Cross-Site Scripting)?

+#### A:  A type of web application security vulnerability enabling attackers to inject client-side script into Web pages viewed by other users.
+A cross-site scripting vulnerability may be used by attackers to bypass access controls such as the same-origin policy.

+#### Follow-Up: How can XSS be prevented?

+#### A: <TODO>

+---

+#### Q: What is XSRF/CSRF (Cross-Site Request Forgery)?

+#### A:  Also known as a `one-click attack` or `session riding`, is a type of malicious exploit of a website whereby unauthorized commands are transmitted from a user that the website trusts.
+Unlike cross-site scripting (XSS), which exploits the trust a user has for a particular site, CSRF exploits the trust that a site has in a user's browser.

+#### Follow-Up: Who can XSRF be prevented?

+#### A: <TODO>

 ---